 These Mexican-style Sweet Potato Eggs Benedict start with roasted sweet potatoes rounds that are topped with roasted tomato, chunky guacamole, and poached eggs then smothered in chipotle hollandaise.
-They're an insanely delicious breakfast recipe that just happens to be vegetarian + gluten-free +paleo + Whole30 approved.
+They're an insanely delicious healthy breakfast recipe!

 You guys, I couldn't be any more excited about today's post.
 You see, I've got this thing for eggs benny.
 It's a big thing.
 As in big-time love fest.

 Seriously, is it even possible to go out for brunch and not order eggs benedict?
 Not likely!

 Today's sweet potato eggs benedict gives a nod to Cinco de Mayo and is right on par for Mother's Day.
 What I'm really trying to say is that you should eat this every weekend forever and ever and always.